 705-675-1151 ext.
 1079

-Dr. Katie GogginsPostdoctoral Fellow, CROSH, Adjunct Professor, School of Kinesiology and Health Sciences
+Dr. Katie GogginsPostdoctoral Researcher, CROSH, Adjunct Professor, School of Kinesiology and Health Sciences

 Dr. Katie Goggins is a Postdoctoral Researcher at CROSH and is an Adjunct Professor in the School of Kinesiology and Health Sciences at Laurentian University.
 Her research interests focus on the role of biomechanics, human factors, and ergonomics on industrial health and safety and occupational disease.